Board of Advocates

 She currently serves on the board of Blue Ridge Literacy, is a former board member of Family Services of the Roanoke Valley, Roanoke County Schools PTA, and a member of Leadership Roanoke Valley Class of 2018.

 Terrianne Julian is a SWVA native who currently resides in Roanoke with her husband Donny.

-They have two adult children, Dustin and Morgan, as well as a new son-in-love, Mike and a spoiled rotten 95+ pound Plott Hound, Rocky.
+They have two adult children, Dustin and Morgan, as well as a spoiled rotten 95+ pound Plott Hound, Rocky.

-Dustin is a Roanoke City Motorcycle Police Officer.
-Morgan and Mike are both medical students at Virginia Tech Carilion School of Medicine.
+Dustin is a Roanoke City Police Officer.
+Morgan is a MD student at Virginia Tech Carilion School of Medicine.